 • The Garden sends all general waste to a recycling plant.

 • We also buy in a product called Strulch which is a mulch of mineralised straw.
 We mulch plants that are prone to slug damage with Strulch such as Hostas and Delphiniums which alleviates the need to put down slug pellets.

 • We are fortunate to have, and also encourage wildlife to the garden with nest boxes, insect hotels and habitat piles.
-With such a good eco system we do not have to spray for greenfly, blackfly and caterpillar, and tend not to use chemicals within The Garden.

 • We use seaweed based plant food on our ornamentals and crops.